 - A free Discover Pass after completing 24 hours of volunteer service on Washington State Parks and/or Washington State Department of Natural Resources lands.

 - Personal satisfaction gained by educating others to recreate safely and responsibly.

-- A sense of fulfillment for having protected the public lands you love.
+- Personal satisfaction gained by protecting the public lands you love.